The Fundamental Principals of Copyright

 - Have you seriously examined all four factors and other relevant issues?

 If NO, go back and do that.
-(Check out the Thinking Through Fair Use tool for more help.)
+(Check out the Fair Use Checklist by Columbia University Libraries for more help.)

 - Having examined all four factors and other relevant issues,